VH-EAL. Lockheed L-1049E Constellation. c/n 4574.

-Originally built as a Lockheed 1049E-55 for Northwest Orient Airlines order
+This aircraft was originally built as a Lockheed 1049E-55 for Northwest Orient Airlines order but not taken up

 Entered onto the Australian Aircraft Register as VH-EAL - September 24, 1954